-About the Light Years Ahead project
+About the Light Years Ahead energy efficiency initiative

 The project will be coordinated and managed through Western Sydney Regional Organisation of Councils Ltd (WSROC) on behalf of nine participant councils.

 The aim of the initiative is to help local governments improve their energy efficiency through energy saving and renewable energy upgrades.
 This includes the installation of efficient LED lighting, solar panels, HVAC systems, insulation, and new appliances to name a few.

 While the first round of the Light Years Ahead was limited to Western Sydney councils, Light Years Ahead 2 is open to any local council in NSW.